sbslee/fuc/docs/cli.rst

    optional arguments:
-     -h, --help     show this help message and exit --how TEXT     type of merge to be performed ['left', 'right', 'outer', 'inner', 'cross'] (default: 'inner')
+     -h, --help     show this help message and exit --how TEXT     type of merge as defined in `pandas.DataFrame.merge` (default: 'inner')
      --format TEXT  FORMAT subfields to be retained (e.g. 'GT:AD:DP') (default:
                     'GT')